-Spain’s traditional parties did poorly across the country in municipal and regional elections on Sunday while populist leftwingers and a liberal Catalan party benefited from the general disillusionment in national politics.
+Spain’s traditional parties did poorly across the country in municipal and regional elections on Sunday.
+Populist leftwingers and a liberal Catalan party benefited from the disillusionment in national politics.

 Politico reports that the setbacks reflects “fatigue with years of economic austerity pushed by Rajoy, even as the Spanish economy has rebounded.”